Actindo-AG/Documentation/DatabaseAndReporting/Integration/01_ManageQueries.md

     - Define the desired time criteria in the *creationDate* field, either by entering the date with the keyboard or by clicking the calendar button to select the desired date and time.

     - Click the [EXECUTE] button.
         The query results are displayed in table format at the bottom of the workspace.
-The time condition has been added to the query.

 [comment]: <> (ETL use enabled muss noch ausgeblendet werden, laut JS)